remyeltorro/celldetective/docs/source/interactions.rst

 1) Define the reference and neighbor populations.
 2) (Optional): attach a status to the neighbor population.
 This will allow a decomposition of the neighbor counts with respect to that status (as *count_s0* for the neighbors with a status equal to 0 and *count_s1* for the neighbors with a status equal to 1).
 An invert button allows you to switch 0 and 1 in the status.
 3) (Optional): enable the computation of the cumulated presence.
 This only makes sense if the neighbor population is tracked.
 4) (Optional): attach an event time to the reference population.
-This allows the computation of the mean number of neighbors up to the event time for the reference cells.
+This allows the computation of the mean number of neighbors (in status = 1) up to the event time for the reference cells.
 5) Set the distance.
 We recommend using the viewer (:material-regular:`image_check;2em`) on the right side to tune directly on the image the neighborhood distance of interest.
 6) (Optional): clear the previous neighborhoods (this will erase any previously existing neighborhood computation as well as subsequent pair tables and annotations).